acse-srm3018/2DWavequation-parallel/README.md

 2. Building program using `mpic++ coursework_parallel.cpp -o coursework_parallel`
 3. run `mpiexec -n 4 coursework_parallel`
 4. run in the following command in hpc `rjs mpi_Raha.job`
-5. the output piped to a file (out) and plotted using the postprocessing python code(which can be found as postprocess.ipynb
+5. the output piped to a file (.out) and plotted using the postprocessing python code(which can be found as postprocess.ipynb